 Description / Type Geographical specificity?
 Equal partnership?
 A pot of 'new' money?
 Public give time and skills?
 Local evidence base?
 Open to all? / Transparent governance?
 Helping to create stronger communities?
 Systems change approach Hartlepool, County Durham.
 JRF leads, facilitates and provides a development worker, some seed funding and holds ultimate responsibility, but all actions are agreed and delivered collectively with local residents and organisations.
-As of 2017, yes - although only for people and organisations engaged in the work.
-Yes, except where technical expertise is needed (e.g. welfare benefit advice).
-Yes, a team of volunteer community researchers carried out 400 conversations (in 2016, 200 in 2017) with local people about what it is like and the cost of living in Hartlepool.
+As of 2017, yes - although only for people and organisations engaged in the work. except where technical expertise Yes, a team of volunteer community researchers carried out 400 conversations (in 2016, 200 in 2017) with local people about what it is like and the cost of living in Hartlepool.
 Yes, members of the public are welcome to join in the Hartlepool Action Lab.
 There are no formal governance arrangements.
 Through partnership working and agile problem solving, local people are helped to find and deliver solutions to local issues.

 In the context of thinking about what the role of funders is in developing and sustaining a place-based action, Hartlepool Action Lab is an experiment in sustainability.
 We were prepared to fail.
 In fact, in terms of the working methodology that we employed, failure is an integral part of working out the best way to do something.
-Jonathan Gibson, Community Development Officer JRF, Hartlepool Action Lab initiated in 2015, following many years of the Joseph Rowntree Housing Trust providing residential care services in Hartlepool, so when JRF began to think about how it could try to support citizens and communities to solve poverty in a new way, Hartlepool was a natural place to start.
+Jonathan Gibson, Community Development Officer JRF, Hartlepool Action Lab

+Funded and managed by the Joseph Rowntree Foundation (JRF), the Hartlepool Action Lab (HAL) brings together local people and organisations to develop solutions to poverty in Hartlepool.
+The scheme was initiated in 2015, following many years of the Joseph Rowntree Housing Trust providing residential care services in Hartlepool, so when JRF began to think about how it could try to support citizens and communities to solve poverty in a new way, Hartlepool was a natural place to start.
 JRF also wanted to ensure that the Hartlepool work drew on learning from grant-making by its York Committee and other trusts.